 How Security Operations Can Safely Stop Investigating Benign True Positives

 True Positives.
 It’s a topic of great interest to me.
 Security Operations can spend a lot of time dealing with separating out the truly non-malicious events.
 There is an easier way.
 But, before we go further, let’s align and calibrate on the terminology of True/False Positives/Negatives.
 Some of these terms have varying levels of agreement.
 It reminds me of VLAN– you can have 5 people in the room and there will be 6 different definitions for it.
-To make sure we are on the same page, let’s start with basic definitions accompanied with real life examples.
+To make sure we are on the same page, let’s start with basic definitions accompanied by real-life examples.

 True Positive (TP) is an event correctly identified.
 A true positive can be malicious or benign (i.e. non-malicious).
-There is a fine line between this and false positive.
-An example of this might be when a non malicious activity is classified as malicious — like when an Antivirus identifies a file as infected and won’t let you open it because of a specific capability in it that can be potentially used against you.
+There is a fine line between this and a false positive.
+An example of this might be when a non-malicious activity is classified as malicious — like when an Antivirus identifies a file as infected and won’t let you open it because of a specific capability in it that can be potentially used against you.
 It is a legitimate alert and one that we would want to be warned about, but it is not what you were looking for.
 That is, it is not a virus and it really is about the context of this use.
 A network scanning app could fall under this category.
-Obviously if your intention is to scan this, it isn’t a risk, but if a hacker uses it, then it’s a risk.
+Obviously, if your intention is to scan this, it isn’t a risk, but if a hacker uses it, then it’s a risk.
 True positives require examination.
 It’s not good practice to ignore them.

 True negative (TN) is an event that is correctly rejected.
-It’s a non malicious activity that is being correctly classified as such.
-For example a non malicious file successfully ignored and classified as non malicious by AV solution.
+It’s a non-malicious activity that is being correctly classified as such.
+For example, a non-malicious file successfully ignored and classified as non-malicious by AV solution.

-I believe we would agree that False Negatives are a complete product failure which is most concerning, alarming and worth discussing.
+I believe we would agree that False Negatives are a complete product failure which is most concerning, alarming, and worth discussing.
 I also believe that False Positives is a related “family” member that masks the importance of True Positives discussion.

 So back to the original topic of True Positives.
 They can be sophisticated yet confusing.
 And at times we can add uncertainty because they can be slightly dependent on the solution doing the detection.
 For some, grasping the concept of True Positives may take a while, but essentially it is simple.
-A True Positive is an event that should have happened.
+True Positive is an event that should have happened.
 But does this make the event of interest?
 Is it bad or wrong?
 In most cases, it is neither of these.
 But organizations have to verify if this is good or bad.
-It’s a tedious task, one might refer to it as “separating wheat from chaff.”
+It’s a tedious task, one might refer to it as “separating the wheat from the chaff.”

-UEBA solutions are commonly based on heuristic machine learning and statistical models which build a profile for network entities, and then alert on deviations from this baseline.
+UEBA solutions are commonly based on heuristic machine learning and statistical models which build a profile for network entities and then alert on deviations from this baseline.
 For example, Mellany, an accountant from the finance department at an automobile factory, accesses a file service she is allowed to access but has never used it before.
-Now, lets add more data to this example: 30% of her peers (users that are similar to her by multiple vectors) use this network share on regular base.
+Now, let’s add more data to this example: 30% of her peers (users that are similar to her by multiple vectors) use this network share on a regular base.
 This is a common scenario that may be detected with behavioral solutions.
 And there are many reasons why this new behavior could happen.
 Perhaps Mellany has a change in responsibilities and needs access.
 It could be that a third party took over her account.
-Or maybe it’s malware trying to assess the network share and access levels.
+Or maybe it’s the malware trying to assess the network share and access levels.